gm2552/wfd-topology-scenarios/scenarios/multi-region-active-passive/README.md

 #### RabbitMQ Service Creation

-Create a single replica RabbitMQ instance by running the following command from the root of the `scenarios` directory substituting the <namepspace> placeholder with your run namespace (if applicable):
+Create a single replica RabbitMQ instance by running the following command from the root of the `scenarios` directory substituting the <namepspace> placeholder with your run namespace (if applicable); if running in a non-Spaces environment, run the command against clusters in both regions.

 ```
 kubectl apply -f multi-region-active-passive/rabbitMQ.yaml -n <namespace>